MAGCE04/WOOFIDOGS/README.md

 ### Frontend Deployment (Vercel)

 The frontend is configured for deployment on Vercel.
-The `vercel.json` file in the root directory ensures that Vercel uses the `woofi-frontend` directory as the root for deployment.
+The `vercel.json` file in the root directory configures Vercel to:
+- Run the install command in the woofi-frontend directory
+- Build the Next.js app from the woofi-frontend directory
+- Use the correct output directory for the build artifacts

 ### Solana Program Deployment